coglinev3/ansible-bender/README.md

 ### Create an image

-If you want to test Ansible-Bender, you first need an Ansible playbook.
+If you want to test ansible-bender, you first need an Ansible playbook.
 You can create a playbook template with:

 ```sh
 ansible-bender init
 ```

-Now open the `playbook.yml` file, change the *ansible_bender* variable and add some tasks.
+Now open the `playbook.yml` file, change the *ansible_bender* dictionary variable and add some tasks.
 The following simple example playbook creates a nginx container based on Alpine Linux.

 ```yml
 ---